Enterprise Blockchain for Digital Coupons

 Technology Maturity: Ethereum and Enterprise Blockchains

-As of now, public blockchains with smart contracts (Ethereum and some others) provide alternative token-based payment systems to large numbers of startups and businesses in the energy, entertainment, digital art, and e-commerce domains, with Initial Coin Offering becoming a widely popular founding model.
+At the time of writing, public blockchains with smart contracts (Ethereum and some others) provide alternative token-based payment systems to large numbers of startups and businesses in the energy, entertainment, digital art, and e-commerce domains, with Initial Coin Offerings becoming a popular founding model.

 The Blockchain Ecosystem